COPYRIGHT, PLEASE NOTE

 Maybe an overkill but I have added an active optics unit to the light path.
 It's SXV-AO from Starlight Xpress UK.

-I have had really good experiences with long focal length imaging with AO unit during the years.
-It doesn't correct the actual seeing so much but it corrects every small or big error from heat bubbles and vibrations from heavy traffic, wind, etc. and it does that really really fast.
-It's as easy to use as any OAG, especially since I have a rotator now.
-With 14" scope I can guide around 10 HZ by using mag 11 guide star.
+It's as easy to use as any OAG, especially after I had an instrument rotator.
+With 14" scope, I can guide around 10 HZ by using mag 11 guide star.
 The MESU Mount is really good but there is lots of mass to move when guiding corrections are made.
 With AO there is just a small refracting glass element to move instead of telescope and heavy accessories.

 DATA & POWER BOX